Mene (song): Critical reception

 The song has been positively received by critics.
-Brennan Carley at Spin praised "Mene", saying it is a "big, brash, guitar-driven return to form that seems primed for stadium and festival sing alongs", whilst writing for MTV, Brenna Ehrlich said the track was "A mosh-ready jam if there ever was one".
-Luke Morgan Britton at NME reviewed the track, saying "Mene marks a return to their angry, miserable 'The Devil And God Are Raging Inside Me'-era peak of 2006", whilst writing for Vice, Ryan Bassil said "it feels like a natural progression for a band that's ageing finer than a bottle of emotionally distraught whiskey."
+Brennan Carley at Spin praised "Mene", saying it is a "big, brash, guitar-driven return to form that seems primed for stadium and festival sing alongs", while writing for MTV, Brenna Ehrlich said the track was "A mosh-ready jam if there ever was one".
+Luke Morgan Britton at NME reviewed the track, saying "Mene marks a return to their angry, miserable 'The Devil And God Are Raging Inside Me'-era peak of 2006", while writing for Vice, Ryan Bassil said "it feels like a natural progression for a band that's ageing finer than a bottle of emotionally distraught whiskey."
 Tori Pederson of Punknews.org awarded the track 4.5 out of 5, hailing the track for seemingly combining elements of all four of their previous records for "surprisingly awesome" results, saying the song "has the fast tempos of Your Favorite Weapon (in fact it might be their speediest track to date), the spoken word vocals from Deja Entendu's 'Sic Transit Gloria...
 Glory Fades,' the dramatic scope of The Devil and God are Raging Inside Me, and the harsh feedback and throat-shredding screams of Daisy, all within less than two and a half minutes."
 Writing for Entertainment Weekly, Ariana Bacle said "Mene" is "two minutes and 33 seconds of pure Warped Tour-reminiscent glory".
 Serene Dominic at The Arizona Republic believed the track was the best Brand New song to date.